-The next Inspection will be conducted in March 2024 and will report in Autumn 2024.
+The Force are currently subject to Inspection which will conclude in August 2024 and will report in Autumn 2024.

-The Plan on a Page is now firmly embedded as the strategic vision - "Preventing and fighting crime, keeping our communities and people safe."
+The Plan on a Page has now been in place for 3 years and is due to be updated in Autumn 2024.
+The strategic vision remains - "Preventing and fighting crime, keeping our communities and people safe'.
 A five-point strategy and four pillar plan details how the Constabulary will deliver this while maintaining core values around professionalism, accountability, respect and unity.